MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/get-bitlockervolume.md

 You can use this cmdlet to get BitLocker volumes to use with other cmdlets, such as the **Enable-BitLocker** cmdlet or the **Add-BitLockerKeyProtector** cmdlet.
 You can also use this cmdlet to view the following information about a BitLocker volume:

-- VolumeType.
-Data or Operating System.
+- VolumeType - Data or Operating System.
-- Mount Point.
-Drive letter.
+- Mount Point - Drive letter.
-- CapacityGB.
-Size of drive.
+- CapacityGB - Size of drive.
-- VolumeStatus.
-Whether BitLocker currently protects some, all, or none of the data on the volume.
+- VolumeStatus - Whether BitLocker currently protects some, all, or none of the data on the volume.
-- Encryption Percentage.
-Percent of the volume protected by BitLocker.
+- Encryption Percentage - Percent of the volume protected by BitLocker.
-- KeyProtector.
-Type of key protector or protectors.
+- KeyProtector - Type of key protector or protectors.
-- AutoUnlock Enabled.
-Whether BitLocker uses automatic unlocking for the volume.
+- AutoUnlock Enabled - Whether BitLocker uses automatic unlocking for the volume.
-- Protection Status.
-Whether BitLocker currently uses a key protector to encrypt the volume encryption key.
+- Protection Status - Whether BitLocker currently uses a key protector to encrypt the volume encryption key.
+- EncryptionMethod - Indicates the encryption algorithm and key size used on the volume.

+See [BitLocker Overview](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-overview) for more information.

-For an overview of BitLocker, see [BitLocker Drive Encryption Overview](http://technet.microsoft.com/en-us/library/cc732774.aspx) on TechNet.
+For an overview of encryption methods, see [GetEncryptionMethod method](https://docs.microsoft.com/windows/win32/secprov/getencryptionmethod-win32-encryptablevolume).

 ## EXAMPLES